IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 #### LETTER TO NEXT COHORT

+* Please name your file as yourname_lettertonextcohort_seniorproject.pdf
+* Email your letter *as a pdf* to deangela.duff@nyu.edu

 Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.